UNIVERSAL DESIGN FOR LEARNING FOR SOCIAL STUDIES

 To make the learning of History and Social Studies accessible for all, educators have increasingly built upon the research program of CAST, the organization that first articulated and developed the framework of Universal Design for Learning (UDL).
 Primary sources—including from the Library of Congress—offer distinctive, powerful, flexible tools to expand choices and means of access that support and mesh well with UDL principles.

 UDL draws upon brain-based research on learning to encourage educators to provide multiple means of engagement, representation, expression and action for all students.
 (A good place to start is CAST’s detailed graphic explaining the three principles: UDL Guidelines.)

-Emerging America courses employ a lesson plan design tool (see box) from Darren Minarik and Timothy Lintner’s excellent book, Social Studies and Exceptional Learners, published by the National Council for the Social Studies.
+Emerging America courses employ a UDL+ Cultural Considerations checklist as a lesson plan design tool (see box) from Darren Minarik and Timothy Lintner’s excellent book, Social Studies and Exceptional Learners, published by the National Council for the Social Studies.
 (2016).
 Their checklist incorporates all three elements of UDL with a fourth element, “Cultural Considerations.”
 Find many examples of accessible lesson plans with the checklist fully fleshed out in our library of Teaching Resources.

 UDL Teaching Strategies – Browse the pages of Accessing Inquiry or select "Teaching Strategies" in the library of Teaching Resources.
 Beyond Accessing Inquiry, find an extensive list of classroom strategies aligned to UDL by an organization called Goalbook.

 Students engage with course content in many ways.
 Deepen ownership and engagement through personalized content, a variety of classroom activities, thoughtful attention to the size and structure of learning groups, access to authentic community resources, and especially through student choice.